Art, Activism, Policy, Power Educator Resource: Documenting Migration Stories in Portraits and Interviews

 Besides compassionate listening, what are some other forms of sustainable activism?

-Dawit L. Petros’s work informed by the history of European colonization in Africa and how it shaped global migration.
+Dawit L. Petros’s work is informed by the history of European colonization in Africa and how it shaped global migration.
 From 1833 until 1914, 90 percent of the African continent was under European rule, as countries raced to pillage resources like gold, silver, rubber, palm oil, and later, cotton at the expense of the livelihood of local communities.

 In around 1885, Italy began colonizing parts of East Africa, first in present-day Eritrea and parts of Somalia with intent to expand into what was then the Ethiopian Empire.
 Ethiopia defeated Italy in the First Italo-Ethiopian War from 1895-1896, and the countries again were at war from 1935-1936, when Italy consolidated Ethiopia with Eritrea and Italian Somaliland into the province of Italian East Africa.